ericacheong/flask_sample_project/README.md

 # Flask sample project structure

-This project is a sample flask project structure.
+This project is a sample flask project template.
 A script to switch between development and production modes is available.

 ## Features
 - Separate views and models